 - Heart problems

-- Tell your doctor about any medications you're taking.
+- Tell your doctor about all the medicines you are taking.

 - If you take Metformin, talk to your doctor about stopping it.
-Usually, patients stop taking it 48 hours before and 48 hours after surgery to decrease the risk of lactic acidosis.
+Sometimes, it can be stopped 48 hours before and 48 hours after surgery to decrease the risk of lactic acidosis.

-- If you take insulin, ask your doctor what dose you should be taking the night before and the day of your surgery.
+- If you take insulin, ask your doctor what dose you should take the night before or the day of your surgery.

 - Have trouble eating

 - Are vomiting

 - Are stressed after surgery

 - Are less active than usual

 - You have any questions about surgery or anesthesia